sinclairzx81/typebox/readme.md

 ## Conditional Types

-Use the `Conditional` module to create conditionally mapped types.
+Use the `Conditional` module to create [Conditional Mapped Types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html).
+This module implements TypeScript's structural equivalence checks for TypeBox types to enable them to be composed similar way to TypeScript's `extends` syntax.
+This module also provides the additional `Extract<...>` and `Exclude<...>` utility types which are implemented via conditional mapping in TypeScript.
+The `Conditional` module is provided as an optional import.

 ```typescript
 import { Conditional } from '@sinclair/typebox/conditional'